Faith in AI can narrow the futures individuals consider

 Using this design, we conducted four preregistered online studies with 1,305 unique participants (see Methods).
 Study 1 ($N = 200$) tested whether AI prediction increases one-boxing relative to a random control.
 Study 2 ($N = 601$) examined the robustness of this effect and its underlying mechanism across different interaction contexts and interfaces.
 Study 3 ($N = 303$) tested whether the effect generalizes beyond the economic task using vignette-based scenarios.
-Study 4 ($N = 201$) investigated how repeated interaction with AI prediction alters behavior observed in the one-shot task.
+Finally, Study 4 ($N = 201$) investigated how repeated interaction with AI prediction reshapes behavior over time.